sadroeck/m10-fx-solana/README.md

 i.e. the exchange rate reaches an upper or lower limit, or the validity period for the swap has been reached.
 This allows users to optimize for a more opportune FX rate instead of settling for the current market rate.

-The program provides a `Solana` smart contract implementation, a.k.a a `program` & a `CLI` tool to interact with the FX program.
+The program provides a `Solana` smart contract implementation, i.e. a `program`, & a `CLI` tool to interact with the FX program.
-Liquidity is provided as a static exchange rate for demo purposed, but can be provided by an external exchange rate oracle, e.g. [ChainLink](https://docs.chain.link/solana/).
+Liquidity is provided as a static exchange rate for demo purposes, but can be provided by an external exchange rate oracle, e.g. [ChainLink](https://docs.chain.link/solana/).

 ![Account overview](./images/swap.png)